MichelleLCK/CytoMAD/README.md

 conda install -c conda-forge imageio pip install mat73
 ```
-The BeGAN_GPU virtual enviroment is ready for training and testing.
+The CytoMAD_GPU virtual environment is ready for training and testing.

 ## 7 lung Cancer Cell Lines Dataset
 The 7 lung cancer cell lines dataset is uploaded in this repository.
-It is used as an demonstration on batch removal and image contrast conversion of the beGAN model.
+It is used as a demonstration on batch removal and image contrast conversion of the CytoMAD model.

 **7 Lung Cancer Cell Lines BF and QPI Images**

 There are in total of 7 types of lung cancer cells (i.e. H69, H358, H520, H526, H1975, H2170 and HCC827).
-All the data were collected on 7 days using [multi-ATOM setup](https://doi.org/10.1002/jbio.201800479), giving 3 batches per cell lines.
+All the data were collected on 7 days using [multi-ATOM setup](https://doi.org/10.1002/jbio.201800479), giving 3 batches per cell line.
 Both single-cell brightfield and quantitative phase images (QPI) were collected.

-For training and testing the beGAN model, the data were separated into "Train", "Valid" and "Test" set.
+For training and testing the CytoMAD model, the data were separated into "Train", "Valid" and "Test" set.
 They are subsampled and contain 500 cells respectively as a demonstration in this repository (Folder `Dataset`).
 Data was uploaded in `.mat` format with brightfield images in `_BF.mat` and QPI in `_QPI.mat`.
-The images are stored in format of `ImageHeight * ImageWidth * NoOfCells` with a field of view of 45μm.
+The images are stored in the format of `ImageHeight * ImageWidth * NoOfCells` with a field of view of 45μm.

 <sub>Full dataset will be released upon request.</sub>

-## Training the BeGAN Model
+## Training the CytoMAD Model
-Overall, the training of beGAN model consist of 2 main parts.
-It utilizes the conditional GAN of Pix2Pix model as backbone with the addition of classifier networks to guide the batch-effect-removal.
+Overall, the training of CytoMAD model consists of 2 main parts.
+It utilizes the conditional GAN of Pix2Pix model as the backbone with the addition of classifier networks to guide the batch-effect-removal.

 ### Pre-training of the Pix2Pix Backbone
 The basic framework of conditional GAN takes in cell images of particular imaging contrasts (e.g. brightfield) as model input.

 The images would then be directed to the `generator` and undergo multiple layers of 2-dimensional (2D) convolutional layers, normalization layers and mathematical functions, eventually be condensed into a 1-dimensional (1D) array at the bottleneck.
 Such array only describes the important features extracted from the cell images.
-The output images of the model, which are the cell images of different imaging contrast (e.g. QPI), are reconstructed based on these concise 1D information through deconvolutional layers and mathematical equations.
+The output images of the model, which are the cell images of different imaging contrast (e.g. QPI), are reconstructed based on this concise 1D information through deconvolutional layers and mathematical equations.
 ```
 # define an encoder block
 def define_encoder_block(layer_in, n_filters, batchnorm=True):